INTRODUCTION

 • To applicants proposing activities related to the scope/themes of EURAD

-• For travel outside the country of residence, but within Europe (exceptions are made for EURAD partner institutes outside of Europe)
+• For travel outside the country of residence, but within the EU

 • If the quality of the proposal/training/benefits/motivation/impact is found significant by the Evaluation Committee

-• If the activity starts within 9 months after the application deadline (this guideline will not be applied to applications made during the COVID-19 pandemic).
+• If the activity takes place within 9 months after the application deadline.

 Only complete applications will be considered.
-To successful applicants, the EURAD Mobility Programme will provide mobility grants intended exclusively to cover mobility costs and will be provided as lump sums directly to the selected candidates.
+To successful applicants, the EURAD-2 Mobility Programme will provide mobility grants intended exclusively to cover mobility costs.

 WHICH COSTS ARE COVERED?

-The EURAD Mobility Programme will cover expenses related to mobility and access/registration fees.
+The EURAD-2 Mobility Programme will cover expenses related to mobility and access/registration fees for conferences/training courses.
 These include:

 • Travel